 A person needs to take this medication daily, as prescribed.
 Doing this prevents the HIV infection from progressing and allows the person to live a longer, healthier life.
 It also minimizes the risk of the virus becoming drug-resistant.

 Medication adherence also prevents the sexual transmission of HIV to other people.
 Research has shown that when ART suppresses a person’s HIV viral load, the risk of transmitting HIV through condomless sex in couples — both

 The various types of approved antiretroviral drugs differ in how they interfere with the life cycle of the virus.

 Below is a list of HIV drugs that the

 - CYP3A inhibitors

-Combination medicines are also available, which include two or more of the above drugs in a single pill.
-Learn more about different HIV drugs.
+Combination medications are also available, which include two or more of the above drugs in a single pill.

 People who have never received ART have different options for initial therapy.
 However, the standard initial therapy includes two NRTIs with an INSTI.
 Doctors consider several factors before providing a person with a specific regimen.

 Examples of factors that doctors consider include: